itsRenuka22/doctr/README.md

 - If --vocab parameter is passed as generic, or not invoked at all, the automatic vocab generation will be called
 - After training, model will be saved in ./references/recognition/ as per --name argument
 - After training, generated vocab will be saved in ./data/Vocabs as per model name.
-- Model architecture is defined in configs as "crnn_vgg16_bn_generic"
+- Model architecture is defined in configs as "crnn_vgg16_bn_generic" or "parseq_generic"

 ## Instructions for inference:
 - Run command python scripts/inference_recognition.py --input_file <str: path to input image> --rec_model <str: path to saved recognition model weights to use for inference> --vocab_file <str: path to generated vocab file for trained model (saved in data / Vocabs) > --output <str: output_filename.json>